hellocomet/handlespy/README.md

 # Handlespy

 Handlespy is a simple Node.js library to inspect Handlebars templates for required variables.
+This is accomplished by iterating over the AST produced by the `handlebars` parser.

 It also provides a helper to verify that a payload contains all required variables.

 ## Installation